RishiSpace/OSFM-Creds/README.md

 ## Overview

-OSFM-Creds is a secure credential storage system designed to store sensitive information such as passwords, API keys, and other credentials.
+OSFM Credentials Manager is a secure credential storage system designed to store sensitive information such as passwords, API keys, and other credentials.
 The system uses end-to-end encryption to ensure that only authorized users can access the stored credentials.

 **Features**